 Continuing Care Hubs: Placing seniors at the heart of B.C.’s communities

-Through its latest report, titled When a Hub Becomes Home: Placing Seniors at the Heart of B.C.’s Communities, BC Care Providers Association aims to expand a conversation among provincial and local government policymakers, care providers and those who design our cities and transportation systems, by combining the principles of healthcare delivery and community planning in the creation of “Continuing Care Hubs.”
+Through its latest report, titled When a Hub Becomes Home: Placing Seniors at the Heart of B.C.’s Communities, BC Care Providers Association (BCCPA) aims to expand a conversation among provincial and local government policymakers, care providers and those who design our cities and transportation systems, by combining the principles of healthcare delivery and community planning in the creation of “Continuing Care Hubs.”

 In various policy papers, BCCPA has advocated for the development of Continuing Care Hubs which would link seniors to both medical and non-medical services in their communities, and keep them more active and socially connected.

-“Soon, over one million British Columbians will be age 65 or higher,” says BCCPA CEO Daniel Fontaine.
+“Soon, over one million British Columbians will be age 65 or higher,” says previous BCCPA CEO, Daniel Fontaine.
 “It is therefore critical that communities all over B.C. are as well-suited to the needs of older adults as possible.
 Continuing Care Hubs can mitigate the health impacts of social isolation and reduced mobility by keeping seniors well-connected to their communities, family members and companions, and to the services they depend upon.”

 Victoria Continuing Care Hub Group